-The predecessor series (GTX series) of the new Ray-Tracing Integrated GPUs has been extremely successful in terms of popularity and almost everything.
+The predecessor series (GTX series) of the new Ray-Tracing GPUs has been extremely successful in terms of popularity and almost everything.
 But as expected the PC Master Race enthusiasts still begged for more power, higher frame rates, and higher graphical performance.
-Thus the RTX series was released just a couple of months ago.
-The RTX 2080 seemed to be the more powerful option when the new GPUs were released but the more expensive one as well, whereas the RTX 2070 is a practical choice for those who are a bit short on cash but still want the bragging rights of purchasing an RTX graphics card.
+Thus the RTX series was released just a year ago.
+The RTX 2080 Ti seemed to be the more powerful option when the new GPUs were released but the more expensive one as well, whereas the RTX 2070 was a practical choice for those who are a bit short on cash but still want the bragging rights of purchasing an RTX graphics card.
 Surely the countless options of these cards to choose from can be overwhelming, that’s where we hop in.
-In this Article, we are going to discuss some of the best RTX 2070 graphics cards available in the market right now which will help you make the ultimate purchase decision for your new RTX 2070.
+In this article, we are going to discuss some of the best RTX 2070 graphics cards available in the market right now which will help you make the ultimate purchase decision for your RTX 2070.

 With being ranked 17th in “Taiwan’s Top 20 Global Brands”, GIGABYTE has clearly shown its worth amongst its competitors.

 This RTX 2070 has some notable features including the famed triple fan design for better thermal control for the GPU.
 Even at 100% fan speeds, the card is pretty quiet and maintains a relatively low temperature.

 Other than that it comes with the prominent and illustrious RGB lighting, providing its consumers with an ecstatic/colourful experience.

 Moving forward with its components, it uses a 10+2 power phase combo and the card comes with a factory-overclocked boost of 1815 MHz which when further overclocked showed an increase of almost 200 MHz with a peak temperature of 70-71c.

 A great implementation that GIGABYTE has gone with is that they claim to use aerospace PCB material which makes the card moisture-proof and dustproof.